Waziup/waziup.io-old/content/documentation/wazidev/spec.md

 ---
-title: WaziDev wiring
+title: WaziDev specification
 menu:
   main:
-    title: Wire your WaziDev
+    title: Specification
     parent: docwazidev
-    weight: 2
+    weight: 10
 ---

-In this section you will find out to wire your WaziDev to your sensors.
+You can find below the specification of the WaziDev.

 Pinout description
 ==================